COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Address Toxicity.
 In my experience, mold toxicity, because of the way it disrupts the immune system is the most common cause of mast cell activation.
 Because removing mold toxins (and other toxins) and treating mold colonization or other biotoxin related illness (Lyme, bartonella, etc.) can trigger mast cell activation, stabilizing mast cells and blocking histamine receptors, for some people, can make the treatment move along more smoothly.

-• Address Nutrient Status - Because I’ve written about copper overload, undermethylation and pyrrole disorder in other posts, I won’t focus on those here, but know that rarely does someone have mast cell activation or nutrient imbalances in isolation.
+• Address Nutrient Status - Because I’ve written about copper overload, undermethylation and pyrrole disorder in other posts, I won’t focus on those here.
+But, know that rarely does someone have mast cell activation or nutrient imbalances in isolation.
 Those who are vulnerable to nutrient imbalance and those with mast cell activation are overlapping (if not the same) populations.
-In fact if you look closely at the list of pyrrole symptoms you will see that most are similar to those of mast cell activation ( and connective tissue symptoms).
+In fact, if you look closely at the list of pyrrole symptoms, you will see that most are similar to those of mast cell activation ( and connective tissue symptoms).
 It is arguable that pyrroles are actually the waste product of the weakened enzyme (21 hydroxylase) that 15-20% of us may have.
 It does have a pyrrole structure in it.
 As for methylation, we need methylation to break down histamine.
 If you are periodically being slammed with histamine because of mast cell activation and you are undermethylated and thus don’t break it down well, then you likely would be symptomatic before someone who is not.
-It is not uncommon to be be undermethylated, then have mold toxicity which leads to mast cell activation.
+It is not uncommon to be undermethylated, then have mold toxicity, which leads to mast cell activation.

 • Neural Retraining.
 This treatment isn't specific to mast cell activation.
 One program in particular is the Dynamic Neural Retraining System, created by Annie Hopper.
 A similar program that I have less experience with is the Gupta Program Brain Training.
 Both are based on the understanding of neuroplasticity and our ability to essentially rewire our brain to strengthen pathways that are less triggering for us.
 Even before addressing toxicity, there can be dramatic results.